Dempster–Shafer theory: Example producing counter-intuitive results in case of high conflict

 to point out counter-intuitive results generated by Dempster's rule when there is a high degree of conflict.
 The example goes as follows:

 Suppose that one has two equi-reliable doctors and one doctor believes a patient has either a brain tumor, with a probability (i.e. a basic belief assignment—bba's, or mass of belief) of 0.99; or meningitis, with a probability of only 0.01.
 A second doctor believes the patient has a concussion, with a probability of 0.99, and believes the patient suffers from meningitis, with a probability of only 0.01.
 Applying Dempster's rule to combine these two sets of masses of belief, one gets finally m(meningitis)=1 (the meningitis is diagnosed with 100 percent of confidence).

-Such result goes against common sense since both doctors agree that there is a little chance that the patient has a meningitis.
+Such result goes against common sense since both doctors agree that there is a little chance that the patient has meningitis.
 This example has been the starting point of many research works for trying to find a solid justification for Dempster's rule and for foundations of Dempster–Shafer theory or to show the inconsistencies of this theory.